 Monthly research hour

-NCIS holds a monthly research meeting which provides a space for members and friends of NCIS to come together informally for discussions of research issues, presentations, fieldwork reports, seminars, etc.
+NCIS holds a monthly research meeting which provides a space for NCIS members and friends to come together informally for discussions of research issues, presentations, fieldwork reports, seminars, etc.

-Time & venue: Generally the third Wednesday of each month at 4 – 5pm in the Phillipa Weeks library, ANU College of Law.
+Time & venue: Generally the third Wednesday of each month at 4 – 5pm in the Phillipa Weeks Staff Library, ANU College of Law.

-Enquiries & RSVP: Please contact the NCIS Administrative Officer if you would like to attend in person or via Skype, and to confirm the date, location and topic of the next meeting.
+Enquiries & RSVP: Please contact the NCIS Administrative Officer if you would like to attend, and to confirm the date, location and topic of the next meeting.

 NCIS graduate research retreat

-NCIS is proud to host its fifth retreat for Higher Degree Research (HDR) candidates undertaking research into Indigenous topics.
-The retreat is an opportunity for Indigenous HDR candidates and candidates researching in Indigenous studies to engage in intellectual discussion, networking and information sharing.
+NCIS is proud to host its fifth retreat for Higher Degree Research (HDR) scholars undertaking research into Indigenous topics.
+The retreat is an opportunity for Indigenous HDR scholars and scholars researching in Indigenous studies to engage in intellectual discussion, networking and information sharing.

 Time & venue: Wednesday 8 – Friday 10 October 2014; Ibis Styles Canberra Eagle Hawk resort, located on the Federal Highway at the ACT/NSW border.